defold/defold.github.io/manuals/optimization-speed.md

 * Reduce draw calls - Read more about reducing draw calls in [this forum post](https://forum.defold.com/t/draw-calls-and-defold/4674)
 * Reduce overdraw
-* Reduce shader complexity - Read up on GLSL optimizations in [this Kronos article](https://www.khronos.org/opengl/wiki/GLSL_Optimizations).
+* Reduce shader complexity - Read up on GLSL optimizations in [this Khronos article](https://www.khronos.org/opengl/wiki/GLSL_Optimizations).
 You can also modify the default shaders used by Defold (found in `builtins/materials`) and reduce shader precision to gain some speed on low end devices.
 All shaders are using `highp` precision and a change to for instance `mediump` can in some cases improve performance slightly.

 ## Reduce scene graph complexity
 Reducing the scene graph complexity is needed if the profiler shows high values in the `GameObject` scope and more specifically for the `UpdateTransform` sample.
 Some actions to take: